imkhushi01/imkhushi01/README.md

 ---

 ## 🚀 About Me
-Full Stack Java Developer with strong expertise in **Java, Spring Boot, JDBC, MySQL**, and **modern frontend technologies**.
+I am a **Full Stack Java Developer** with strong expertise in **Java, Spring Boot, JDBC, Hibernate, MySQL**, and modern **frontend technologies**.
-Proficient in designing **REST APIs**, managing relational databases, and building dynamic, responsive web applications.

-I combine backend logic with intuitive frontend experiences—creating efficient, scalable, and user-friendly solutions.
-Passionate about writing clean code, learning new technologies, and solving real-world problems.
+I build **scalable backend systems**, **REST APIs**, and **responsive web interfaces** that focus on clean architecture and performance.

+I love solving complex problems using **Data Structures & Algorithms** and writing efficient, maintainable code.

+🌱 Currently learning **Microservices & React** to grow as a complete full-stack engineer.
+💡 Open to internships, full-time opportunities, and collaboration on Java/Web projects.

 ---